IsiRoca/Twitter-Search/README.md

 ```

 ## Contributing to Twitter Search ##
-If you have a patch, or stumbled upon an issue with GeoData Importer, you can contribute this back to the code
+If you have a patch, or stumbled upon an issue with Twitter Search, you can contribute this back to the code

 ## Copyright and License ##